alexanderwende/injector/README.md

 ### @injectable

-The `@injectable` decorator marks a class as injectable by creating an `InjectToken` for the constructor and storing it as metadata on the class.
-The `Injector` will later use the stored `InjectToken` to find the appropriate provider for the token and resolve its dependencies.
+The `@injectable` decorator marks a class as injectable by creating an `InjectToken` for the constructor and storing it as metadata on the class. `Injector` will later use the stored `InjectToken` to find the appropriate provider for the token and resolve its dependencies.
 Constructor parameter dependencies are automatically resolved by type, as long as the depended-on classes have been marked as injectable as well. `Injector` relies on TypeScript emitting decorator metadata for that.

 ### @inject